babazaroni/RoboND-Perception-Project/writeup.md

 ![world2](misc_images/world_2.png)

 Below is the third collection where seven of eight objects are correctly detected.
-The glue, which is just behind the book, is misidentified as sticky notes.
+The glue, which is just behind the book, is misidentified as a sticky note.
 ![world3](misc_images/world_3.png)